List of Top 17 Beautiful Lakes in Pakistan

 13. Rush Lake

 At an elevation of 4,694 m (15,400 ft) above sea level, Rush Lake is about 15 kilometers (9 miles) away from Nagar valley, in the North of Miar Peak and Spantik (Golden Peak).
 It’s the highest alpine lake in Pakistan and 25th highest lake in the world.
 The trek of Rush Lake starts in Hopper and climbs up to Rush Peak at 5200 m, where it is achievable to see K2 and Broad Peak.
 It also offers views of Spantik, Malubiting, Miar Peak, Phuparash Peak, and Ultar Sar.
 If you want to have a first-time taste of Himalayan trekking, we recommend the Rush Lake trek.
 Rush Peak is a high point itself, on a broad ridge that can be reached with relative ease.
 The trek is quite rough and tricky, with constant ascending and descending while climbing up.
 It’s not easy for everyone to climb this stunning lake.
 Only a hiking and trekking lover can climb to Rush Lake.
 That is why it’s known as the highest and toughest lake in Pakistan to climb.
+Also learn about housing societies in Islamabad.

 14. Pyala Lake